igorkry/tnt4j-streams/README.md

 ### Use of dynamic locators

-`TNT4J-Streams` allows to dynamically define `field`/`field-locator` parameters.
-Dynamic reference variable placeholder is defined using
-`${XXXXX}` format, where `XXXXX` is name or identifier of another data source configuration entity.
+`TNT4J-Streams` allows you to dynamically define `field`/`field-locator` parameters.
+A dynamic reference variable placeholder is defined using `${XXXXX}` format, where `XXXXX` is a name or identifier of another data source configuration entity <u>within the same parser definition</u>.

 Defining dynamic `field` parameters sample:
 ```xml